tremho/odp-documentation/bookshelf/Shelf 1 Getting Started/overview/src/Concepts.md

 There are many proven standards that define and govern the development of this firmware.
 For example, __UEFI__ (_Unified Extensible Firmware Interface_) defines a standard for boot-level firmware in a series of layers, and __DICE__ (Device Identity Composition Engine) defines a standard for cryptographic verification of firmware components for a security layer.

-Hardware components issue events or respond to signals transmitted over data buses such as eSPI, SMBus, or I²C.
+Hardware components issue events or respond to signals transmitted over data buses such as eSPI,UART, I2C/I3C.
 These signals are monitored or driven by firmware, forming the basis for orchestrating and governing hardware behavior

 Historically, much of this firmware has been vendor-supplied and tightly coupled to specific EC or boot hardware.
 It's often written in C or even assembly, and may be vulnerable to memory-unsafe operations or unintended behavior introduced by seemingly harmless changes.